 Rubi previously worked with Half Moon Bay City Council to help Half Moon Bay become a sanctuary city for immigrants.
 She also helped reduce alcoholic beverage signs in Half Moon Bay corner stores alongside the Coastside Youth Council, which she attended for three years.
 Rubi was an Immigrant Justice Fellow from the UCLA Labor Center where she gave “know your rights” trainings all across San Mateo County.

 Rubi is currently working with Friday Night Live Coastside Youth Council participants to develop their social media campaign around alcohol and youth access.
-Rubi also helps facilitate the [email protected] youth meetings where youth across San Mateo County meet to talk about technology and mental health.
+Rubi also helps facilitate the Help@Hand youth meetings where youth across San Mateo County meet to talk about technology and mental health.
+Finally, she is starting a new chapter this year: FNL in Spanish, to help support ESL students at Half Moon Bay High School on their social emotional learning journey.